The Ministry

 Walking Toward the Restoration of the Whole House of Israel

-L'ets Echad is a Torah teaching ministry rooted in Ezekiel 37:19.
-The name means "L'ets — the stick" and "Echad — one."
+The meaning of L'ets Echad: " The prefix L’ means “into.”
+Ets means “stick.”
+Echad means “one.”
+"Into one stick."
 The ministry exists to help the House of Judah and the House of Ephraim recognize each other, return to Torah, and walk together toward the full restoration of Israel.

 For thousands of years, jealousy and enmity have caused Ephraim to reject Torah and Judah's observance of it — and caused Judah to reject Ephraim.
 It is time to put an end to that.